 Prior Authorization - Approval in advance to get services or certain drugs.
 Covered services that need prior authorization are marked in the Medical Benefits Chart in Chapter 4.
-Covered drugs that need prior authorization are marked in the formulary.
+Covered drugs that need prior authorization are marked in the formulary and our criteria is posted on our website.
 All services obtained from out-of-network providers require prior authorization (except emergency services, supplemental dental services, supplemental vision services, supplemental hearing services, urgently needed care when the network is not available, and dialysis outside the plan's services area).
 This plan covers POS benefits up to a maximum of \$5,000.